quru/qis/doc/api_help.md

 A list of abbreviated portfolio objects (for the list URL), a single portfolio object (for most other URLs), or nothing (after a delete).

-If the `human_id` parameter is left blank when creating a portfolio, a generated ID will be present in the returned object.
+If the `human_id` parameter is left blank when creating a portfolio, an automatically generated ID will be present in the returned object.
 Each portfolio object includes a URL for viewing the portfolio.

-### Example
+### Examples

+To create a new portfolio:

 	$ curl -X POST -u <token>:unused -F 'human_id=the-spring-collection' \
 	       -F 'name=Spring Collection 2018' -F 'description=The 2018 Spring Collection' \